 There is good stress and there is bad stress.
 A little stress can help propel us to become high achievers, but too much stress kills our capacity to be imaginative, to make good decisions.
 It can cause damage to our health: at the last count, 53% of all lost working days were due to stress.
 That was before the coronavirus pandemic.

 There are many things in life that can lead to stress, a few of the main ones include relationships, finances, health, sleep, insecurity, trauma.
 Then there are specific work stresses including deadlines, workload, targets, clients, colleagues, environment, travel, long hours.
 And of course work stress and life stress are interwoven.
 We spend more waking hours at work than we do at home so it makes sense to do things at work to relieve stress.

-Office yoga is a simple AND PROVEN way to help staff release the build up of stress that can lead to below par performance and ultimately, ill health.
+Office yoga wellbeing is a simple AND PROVEN way to help staff release the build up of stress that can lead to below par performance and ultimately, ill health.
 Workplace exercise classes can be gentle, done in a chair and in work clothes.
 Or they can be more vigorous, more like what you would find in a gym.
 A key element is to make it easy for staff to participate and to work within their physical capacity.
 It’s not a competitive sport, despite what you might see in yoga studios!

 In recent months, the lockdown has resulted in higher levels of stress than “normal” and home has become the workplace for many.
 Back and neck pain complaints are commonplace, as people’s home working set up is not as ergonomic as in the office.
 Thanks to online platforms such as Zoom, workplace exercise has been taking place at home.

 The Benefits Of Workplace Yoga or Yoga in Office